 - The defendant stopped committing the criminal act as soon as the necessity or apparent necessity for the act had ended.

-Contact a Hillsborough County DUI Attorney at the Sammis Law Firm to discuss how the DUI necessity defense might apply to a drunk driving case under Florida law.
+Contact a DUI defense attorney at the Sammis Law Firm to discuss how the DUI necessity defense might apply to a drunk driving case under Florida law.